2c2c/rshell/README.md

 ### design

 Two explicit ideas I had from the start were 1.
-Build the separation of stuff such that adding new operators is trivial.
+Generalize the stuff such that adding new operators is trivial.
 2. use a flat coding style.

 `1.` Is obvious.
 No one wants to rewrite half of their functions when the teacher asks to implement new stuff.
 The parsing I do takes any 'officially defined' single char operator from a special list and uses it as the means to treat that symbol as an operator.
 It handles n-size single character operator building pretty easily which is particularly useful for this class given the operators we're being told to define.